herminyliu/cs224n-default-proj/README.md

 ```
 One of the batch whose seq length is 514 which is larger than 512, the max_position_embeddings.
 Thus, the position embedding length for that batch is still 512 not 514.
 Besides, the pretrained BERT model only can handle the seq no longer than 512.
 However, the input embedding and token embedding length for that batch is still 514.
 In bert.BertModel, at the start of the each sublayer, position embedding, input embedding and token embedding will be added together.
 As a result, a shape mismatch error occurred.

-The max_position_embeddings is set in config.BertConfig.__init__.
+The max_position_embeddings is set in `config.BertConfig.__init__`.
 Making the value larger will lead to mismatch between the retrained model params.

-I added a few lines to disregard the batches whose seq length is larger than 512 in classifier.train, classifier.model_eval, classifier.model_test_eval, bert.BertModel.forward, classifier.BertSentimentClassifier.forward.
+I added a few lines to disregard the batches whose seq length is larger than 512 in `classifier.train`, `classifier.model_eval`, `classifier.model_test_eval`, `bert.BertModel.forward`, `classifier.BertSentimentClassifier.forward`.

-## Part4: Free Extension on Multitasks
+## Part 4: Free Extension on Multitasks

 This part has not implemented for now.